ISISComputingGroup/ibex_developers_manual/project_tools/Using-Mockito-for-Testing-in-the-GUI.md

         }
     }
 ```
-The reason I am using answer here is to keep the number of times I opened a results set upto date so this answer stores that info in its parent class.
+The reason I am using answer here is to keep the number of times I opened a results set up to date so this answer stores that info in its parent class.

 ## Tips and Advice